-In addition to the nationwide grants competition, the State component of CIG is available in select States each year.
+Statewide CIG - In addition to the nationwide grants competition, the State component of CIG is available in select States each year.
 The State component emphasizes projects that have a goal of providing benefits within a limited geographic area.
 Projects may be farm-based, multi-county, small watershed, or Statewide in scope.
 For additional information about State CIG competitions, please contact Cheryl Rice or search for the latest postings at Grants.gov.

 Active Ohio Conservation Innovation Grants

 American Farmland Trust (CA, IL, OH, NY, VA) ($509,533) - proposes to accelerate adoption of Soil Health Management Systems (SHMS) on land that farmers own and land they rent by: 1) quantifying the economic, soil health, water quality, and greenhouse gas outcomes experienced by farmers who have successfully adopted SHMS, 2) publishing those findings in short, compelling case studies, 3) sharing the case studies with farmers and landowners who are curious about implementing SHMS, and 4) providing tailored technical and financial assistance that may be needed to adopt and successfully maintain SHMS.